pudly/schmopera-hugo/content/articles/metoo-intro.md

 +++
 You might have spotted in your recent feed my call for stories of abuse, harassment, or assault in the opera and classical music worlds. #MeToo stories, essentially.

-I got my first submission within an hour of posting; even today, my inbox sees the flow of stories, the subject usually including "opera #metoo".
+I got my first submission within an hour of posting, and they continue today.

 It was like watching a car crash, reading these stories.
 Some were piecemeal anecdotes about a voice teacher who gets old-school handsy with his female students, or a coach who crosses the line between career advice and intimacy.
 There were more "open secrets", about music administrators with a history of sexual harassment, and how Barenboim is a general nightmare.